Table of Contents

 3. Show Conditions or Circumstances

-Absolute phrases can indicate the conditions or circumstances under which the main action occurs.
+Absolute phrases can express the situation or condition under which the action takes place.

 - The weather permitting, we will go hiking tomorrow.